immersive-web/webxr-input-profiles/packages/registry/README.md

 ### Gamepads
 If an `XRInputSource` will have a non-null `XRInputSource.gamepad`, the profile must contain information which allows all User Agents to report identical data in `Gamepad.mapping`, `Gamepad.buttons`, and `Gamepad.axes`.
 These details are enumerated in the layout's `gamepad` property.

 The `gamepad.mapping` string must follow the rules laid out in the [WebXR Gamepads Module](https://www.w3.org/tr/webxr-gamepads-module).
-The `gamepad.buttons` propety is an array which matches index-for-index with the web platform's `Gamepad.buttons` array.
+The `gamepad.buttons` property is an array which matches index-for-index with the web platform's `Gamepad.buttons` array.
 Each index contains either null or the id of the component from which the data must be populated.
 The `gamepad.axes` property is an array which matches index-for-index with the web platform's `Gamepad.axes` array.
 Each index contains either null or the combination of component id and axis from which the data must be populated.

 For example:
 ```json